How to engage on social media like a Christian

 Do not offer immediate response to negative material (Proverbs 12:18; James 1:19).

-When I read status updates or tweets I strenuously disagree with or I find are, frankly, downright evil, the worst thing I can do is be rash with my words and respond quickly.
+When I read posts I strenuously disagree with or find to be, frankly, downright evil, the worst thing I can do is be rash with my words and respond quickly.
 James tells us to be slow to speak for a reason.
-I may either say something that is unwise myself or potentially add fuel to a fire of foolishness.
+I may either say something unwise myself or potentially add fuel to a fire of foolishness.

 Know when to engage with difficult people (Proverbs 26:4-5).